The Quantum Frontier

 The Slow Buildout (1994–2019)

 With their coherence measured in nanoseconds, they were useful only for toy experiments.
-While some funding and enthusiasm waned as it became evident that tangible results were still far off, progress continued, however slow and unglamorous.
-The other verticals for quantum technology also began to find expression now: quantum sensing would begin its conceptual foundations with the Defense Advanced Research Projects Agency (DARPA), the Pentagon’s advanced research arm with broad applications for biological imaging, inertial navigation, and GPS-independent positioning.
+This caused some funding and enthusiasm to wane as it became evident that tangible results were still far off.
+Yet, progress continued, however slow and unglamorous, and some of this progress would find expression in the other verticals for quantum technology: quantum sensing would begin its conceptual foundations with the Defense Advanced Research Projects Agency (DARPA), the Pentagon’s advanced research arm with broad applications for biological imaging, inertial navigation, and GPS-independent positioning.
 Quantum networking would also begin its first steps with early experimentations of entanglement-based communications, eventually setting the theoretical foundations for what is now known as quantum key distribution.

 Acceleration (2019–Present)

-This meant that proof that the fundamental engineering challenge of reducing errors in quantum systems was possible.
-If we had been trying to build calculators with snow before, this meant that hardening them into ice was possible.
-Global venture capital exceeded $2 billion in 2024 alone.
+This was proof that the fundamental engineering challenge of reducing errors in quantum systems was possible.
+Funding followed these breakthroughs, with global venture capital exceeding $2 billion in 2024 alone.
 Cumulative equity funding in the sector has reached nearly $4 billion (McKinsey & Company, 2024).

 How Quantum Computing Works: Qubits, Entanglement, and Error Correction